Enhanced protection

 While normally no new applications can be submitted for enhanced protection, HMRC still allow existing certificates to be updated or revised.

-One of the more common corrections is in relation to tax free cash entitlement - usually as a result of incorrect information being provided on the original application or the discovery of a forgotten pension.
+One of the more common corrections is in relation to tax-free cash entitlement - usually because of incorrect information being provided on the original application or the discovery of a forgotten pension.

 If you need to amend or revise a client's existing enhanced protection certificate, you should complete the APSS200 form with the new details and submit it online to HMRC.